chromium/chromium/docs/ui/learn/bestpractices/layout.md

 This ultimately calls back to [`Widget::LayoutRootViewIfNecessary()`][], recursively laying out invalidated `View`s within the `Widget`.
-In unittests, this compositor-driven sequence never occurs, so it's necessary to [call LayoutRootViewIfNecessary() manually][] when a test needs to ensure a `View`'s layout is up-to-date.
-Many tests fail to do this, but currently pass because something triggers Layout() directly;
-accordingly, changing existing code from synchronous to asynchronous layout may require adding `LayoutRootViewIfNecessary()` calls to (possibly many) tests, and this is not a sign that the change is wrong.
+In unittests, this compositor-driven sequence never occurs, so it's necessary to [call RunScheduledLayout() manually][] when a test needs to ensure a `View`'s layout is up-to-date.
+Many tests fail to do this, but currently pass because something triggers Layout() directly; accordingly, changing existing code from synchronous to asynchronous layout may require adding `RunScheduledLayout()` calls to (possibly many) tests, and this is not a sign that the change is wrong.

 [the preferred size changing]: https://source.chromium.org/chromium/chromium/src/+/main:ui/views/view.cc;l=1673;drc=bc9a6d40468646be476c61b6637b51729bec7b6d
 [a child needing layout]: https://source.chromium.org/chromium/chromium/src/+/main:ui/views/view.cc;l=777;drc=bc9a6d40468646be476c61b6637b51729bec7b6d